 Following the murder of Jimmy’s (Sean Penn) daughter, this Boston community begins to suspect that Dave (Tim Robbins), one of their lifelong friends, is the killer.

-Dave, who suffers from PTSD as a result of a kidnapping and sexual torture when he was younger, is caught between his neighbors and the police.
+Dave suffers from PTSD as a result of a kidnapping and sexual torture when he was younger, and he is caught between his neighbors and the police.

 2. The Deer Hunter (1978)